 Lack Of Control

-Aside from the inconsistent grind size, you may be unable to control how fine your grind will be.
-This is because you cannot set the grind size accurately with a food processor.
+Aside from the inconsistent grind size, you have no real way to control how fine your grind will be.
+You cannot set the grind size accurately with a food processor.

 Heat Generation

-Food processors usually generate heat during their operation.
-This is because it uses high-speed motors.
-The friction from the spinning blades can also generate a lot of heat.
+Food processors generate significant heat during operation thanks to their high-speed motors.
+The friction from the spinning blades adds to this heat buildup.

 Blade Dullness

 Coffee beans are hard.
 They are harder than most common kitchen ingredients.
-If you grind them using a food processor, you are smashing your blades on the beans rather than slicing through them.
+If you grind them in a food processor, you are essentially smashing your blades against the beans rather than slicing through them.

 Flavor Contamination